A Latent Representation Learning Framework for Hyperspectral Image Emulation in Remote Sensing: Use case for emulated datasets: LAI and Chlorophyll a+b content retrieval

+Figure~\ref{fig:downstream-retrieval} summarizes pixel-wise retrieval errors for two simulated scenes, for both $C_{ab}$ and LAI, and for the same four emulators.
+On the top, P2P attains the lowest map-scale errors for $C_{ab}$ (1.78\%) and LAI (1.79\%), followed closely by FCVAE-pre (2.52\% and 2.79\%) and the 1D-CNN (2.54\% and 3.98\%), whereas GP + VAE DEC reaches 19.51\% and 24.53\%, respectively.
+The bottom scene exhibits the same ordering: P2P remains best for $C_{ab}$ and LAI (2.06\% and 1.97\%), with FCVAE-pre and the 1D-CNN again forming a tight cluster (2.69--3.13\% for $C_{ab}$; 3.01--3.30\% for LAI), while GP + VAE DEC yields substantially larger errors (23.00\% and 29.90\%).
+Across both scenes and variables, the three neural emulators preserve retrieval patterns comparable to the reference maps, with errors concentrated mainly at parcel boundaries, whereas GP + VAE DEC produces stronger spatial artifacts and larger relative errors, which are amplified by the nonlinear LUT inversion.
+These results indicate that emulation choice strongly conditions downstream biophysical retrieval, even when spectral reconstruction scores are favorable for several models.

 \paragraph{Implications for practical use of emulated data} These results highlight that high reconstruction accuracy does not automatically translate into reliable performance in downstream applications, and that the choice of an emulation strategy can have a significant impact on inversion outcomes.
-Pixel-wise and latent space learning-based emulators preserve biophysical parameter retrieval accuracy within a narrow margin relative to reference simulations, whereas classical regression-based approaches may introduce spatially structured errors, amplified by the nonlinear inversion.
+While pixel-wise and latent-space learning-based emulators preserve biophysical parameter retrieval accuracy within a narrow margin relative to reference simulations, the GP + VAE DEC pathway can introduce spatially structured errors that are amplified by the nonlinear inversion.
 This observation underscores the importance of evaluating hyperspectral emulators not only in terms of spectral or spatial fidelity, but also with respect to their behavior in representative end-use scenarios.